 For most of my life, I was never confident about relationships with men.
 I can’t say I got along with my father very well.
 I didn’t understand him or feel close to him.
 I wanted to have satisfying conversations with him, but for me, they fell short.

-In high school, I only observed boys from afar.
-I didn’t talk to them much, and felt really embarrassed when I was around them.
+In high school, I observed boys from afar.
+I didn’t speak to them unless required to, and felt embarrassed around them.
 They made me nervous.
 For relief, I associated mostly with girlfriends, studied a lot and worked on the family farm.
 I wasn’t allowed to attend social events or dances at school, so I didn’t date until college.
-There, I loved men (and there was a gorgeous sea of them!) and wanted to be around them, but still never felt comfortable.
+There, things changed.
+I enjoyed being around them more, but I can’t say I felt comfortable.
 I didn’t understand them, but did the best I could.
-And I know that this is how many of us navigated (and tried to make sense of) our childhood, high school and college experiences around relationships.
+And I know that this is how many of us navigate (and try to make sense of) our relationships with the opposite sex.

 Within one month, things got much better.
 Within 3 months I felt hope that I could sustain the positive momentum.
 After about 6 months, I thought, “Wow.
 This is amazing.
 Same guy.
 “Different” girl.
 And a new life for both of us.”

 Things turned around.
 Eric was encouraged, and I was elated.
 He was back to being confident and fun, and we were having fun together again.
 We learned from each other, and grew together.
 I found that to have a better relationship with Eric required changes from me.
 Contrary to popular opinion, it takes one person to change a relationship.